cadencelabs/m2-fullstack-developer-test/README.md

    - category: Movie (See Cadence\Movie\Helper\Config::MOVIE_CATEGORY_ID)
    - attribute_set: Movie (See Cadence\Movie\Helper\Config::MOVIE_ATTRIBUTE_SET_ID)

-5. (Bonus) Images - If time permits, also use the Get Images endpoint (https://developers.themoviedb.org/3/movies/get-movie-images) to pull all the images associated with the movie and add that to the product gallery
+5. **(Bonus)** Images - If time permits, also use the Get Images endpoint (https://developers.themoviedb.org/3/movies/get-movie-images) to pull all the images associated with the movie and add that to the product gallery.

+### Part 2
+Create a Magento CLI script which prints product information based on a given SKU using direct SQL queries.

 ## Frontend
 - Create a new layout xml file in Cadence_Movie that adds a new block to output all the custom attributes parsed from the API and display it in the PDP.
+- Create a Composer patch which adds text to the PDP:
+  - Text - `(Details provided by The Movie DB)`
+  - The text should be rendered underneath the product name.
 - You are encouraged to use your creativity for this part and create a visually pleasing layout that contains all the elements listed in the mockup.

 ## Final Steps